What's On in France 2021

 NANTES MUSIC FESTIVAL

 Nantes has held a classical music festival named La Folle Journée since 1995.
 For five days there are around 250 classical music concerts of fairly short duration (45 minutes) at an affordable price.
-Most of the concerts take place at Nantes Convention Centre running from 30/01 till 03/02.
+Most of the concerts take place at Nantes Convention Centre running from 03/02 to 07/02.

 LA FOLLE JOURNEE

-La Folle Journee is a classical music festival held in Nantes from 1st Jan to 2nd Feb.
+La Folle Journee is a classical music festival normally held in Nantes in January.
 For 3 days there are around 250 classical music concerts of fairly short duration (45 minutes) at an affordable price.
 Most of the concerts take place at Nantes Convention Centre.
 The aim of this event is to promote renewed enthusiasm in classical music and make it accessible to a wider audience.
+Festival rearranged this year for April 9th till 11th.

 SHORT FILM FESTIVAL

 The Clermont Ferrand Short Film Festival is the world's biggest event dedicated to short films.
 With 13 cinemas, over 3,000 certified professionals and 150,000 admissions, Clermont Ferrand (in Auvergne) is also the second biggest film festival in France after Cannes.
-Runs from 31st Jan - 8th February.
+Runs from 1st - 5th February but only online this year

 VIN JAUNE FESTIVAL

-The Carnival starts on 27th February evening with the parade on Place de la Réunion and continues until Sunday evening.
+The Carnival starts Iin the evening with the parade on Place de la Réunion and continues until Sunday evening.
 Throughout the weekend there are processions of decorated floats, accompanied by fifes and drums.
 People in fancy dress follow the procession in a festive and friendly atmosphere.
 At night, the carnival-goers gather for live music in the carnival's partner restaurants and bars.
+POSTPONED TILL MAY

-This carnival takes place in Annecy & runs from 6/03 till 8/03.
-For three days, several hundred masks from all over Europe parade and pose in the streets of the old town, by the lake, on Le Pâquier field, in the Jardins de l'Europe gardens or along the canals, in customary silence.
+This carnival takes place in Annecy & runs for three days, several hundred masks from all over Europe parade and pose in the streets of the old town, by the lake, on Le Pâquier field, in the Jardins de l'Europe gardens or along the canals, in customary silence.
 Everyone vies to have the most colourful and eye-catching costume, and to display the most decorations and creativity.
+POSTPONED TILL APRIL 16TH - 18TH

 MONTE CARLO ARTS FESTIVAL